Jesse James Rides Trigger

 The villains are Captain Worthington (Harry Woods), a crooked railroad detective, and a banker, Wyatt (Arthur Loft) who is equally crooked.
 As you may imagine, however, they get their come-uppance at the hands of our hero Roy, ably assisted by Trigger.

-Cole Younger (Glenn Strange) has a very dashing mustache and the Sheriff (Fred Burns) is rather tall and distinguished.
-Mrs. Samuels and her doctor husband, Jesse’s mother and stepfather, are rather posh and there’s Buster, their son, Jesse’s young half-brother.
+Cole Younger (Glenn Strange the Great) has a very dashing mustache and the sheriff (Fred Burns) is rather tall and distinguished.
+Mrs. Samuels (Ma James)and her doctor husband, Jesse’s mother and stepfather, are rather posh and there’s Buster, their son, Jesse’s young half-brother.
 Buster and Mrs. Samuels are hurt but not killed because Roy saves them when Capt.
 Worthington, the cad, firebombs the ranch.